 Awareness Training (1 hour $25 per person)

-Each employee receives PDF for their own HIPAA certificate immediately upon successful completion of the training.
+Each employee receives a PDF for their own HIPAA certificate immediately upon successful completion of the training.

 Cost: $25 per person